fmuny/fairpolicytree/README.md

 # Interpretable Policy Learning with Sensitive Attributes

-Welcome to the repository for the **fairpolicytree** package, developed as part of the research paper _Interpretable Policy Learning with Sensitive Attributes_.
+Welcome to the repository for the **fairpolicytree** package, developed as part of the research paper _Fairness-Aware and Interpretable Policy Learning_.

 This repository provides: